 - FSBO websites: There are multiple FSBO listing websites that allow you to post your home for free or a few hundred dollars.
 But each differs in how many photos you can include, how long the listing is live, and the changes you can make — do your research before choosing a for sale by owner site.

-- Flat-Fee MLS companies: Flat-fee MLS services will list your house on your local Multiple Listing Service (MLS) for significantly less than a realtor.
+- Flat fee MLS companies: Flat fee MLS services will list your house on your local Multiple Listing Service (MLS) for significantly less than a realtor.
 However, they provide few additional services unless you opt for their most expensive packages, which often cost more than using a discount brokerage.

-If you choose to use a flat-fee MLS company, you'll have to offer a buyer's agent commission.
+If you choose to use a flat fee MLS company, you'll have to offer a buyer's agent commission, even if you're going without a realtor for yourself.
 The MLS is how real estate agents find homes for their clients, and typically a buyer's agent commission is included to incentivize these realtors to show the house to their clients.

 Sell your home for top dollar and save on commission.